pirl-unc/rserver/README.md

 # Basic RServer for the Vincent Lab

 ## Introduction
-This environment sets up the basic tools needed for setting up the IDE and R-Packages needed to do analyses and reports for the Vincent Lab.
+This environment sets up the IDE and R-Packages needed to do analyses and reports for the Vincent Lab.

 ## DockerHub link: